Instructions for Transferring from Florida Institute of Technology to another University as an F-1 or J-1 student:

 - Florida Institute of Technology’s Transfer-Out Form

-- Florida Institute of Technology’s Change in Registration Status Form (if you have graduated from FIT, this form is not required)
+- Florida Institute of Technology’s Change in Registration Status Form *

-If you will be graduating at the end of the current semester, and wish to transfer, you will not be required to process the Change in Registration Status Form.
+*NOTE: If you will be graduating at the end of the current semester, or have already graduated and are on OPT and wish to transfer, you will not be required to process the Change in Registration Status Form.

 **NOTE: not all schools require a Transfer-In Form; be sure to ask your new school if they do or not.
 Some schools will also require a Transfer-In Form to be submitted to them before an acceptance letter will be issued.